HTarzwell/downTime/README.md

 Unfortunately my hypothesis proved to be untrue, as the issue was entirely with the front end after all: a format change removing the store.user.token requirement and my own HTML form fields.
 All was resolved, but noon had already passed.

+I was able to complete all API calls in both curl and web apps for my downtime resources...before learning at the end of the day that we would have to render data to users on the front end.

+### Outstanding Issues for Day Three

+-Astonishingly, none!